Gaian-pixel/MicroService_Library/README.md

 # MicroService_Library
-A library management system written on boot-spring, based on REST and GraphQl and runned on k8s
+This project is an ITS-ICT Microservices course assignment.
+It aims to implement the microservices pattern applied to a library management system.
+Executed on Kubernetes, every microservices is containerized with docker and exposed through the REST or GraphQl paradigm.

 Instruction to set up the enviroment